tournesol-app/tournesol/docs/architecture-decision-log/README.md

 This documentation contains all important architectural decisions, and software design choices made during the development of the Tournesol platform.

-All decisions are capture within individual files, called Architecture Decision Record (A.D.R.).
+All decisions are captured within individual files, called Architecture Decision Record (A.D.R.).

 Learn more about A.D.R. in [this documentation][github-adr].